edCitalan/The-AI-Engineer-Challenge/docs/GIT_SETUP.md

 - Click "Create fork"

-💡 **What is forking?** Forking creates your own copy of someone else’s repository on GitHub.
-It’s like photocopying a recipe so you can make your own changes without affecting the original.
+💡 **What is forking?** Forking creates your own copy of someone else's repository on GitHub.
+It's like photocopying a recipe so you can make your own changes without affecting the original.
 This allows you to freely experiment, contribute back via pull requests, or build your own version of a project — all while keeping the original intact.

 #### 📥 Clone Your Fork